-Cleveland Rocks!
+Cleveland is a great place to bring kids on vacation.
 There are so many family-friendly events and attractions in Cleveland, a family could spend days enjoying an educational and fun-filled trip.
-Cleveland is the home to the movie A Christmas Story and you can take tours of the house in which the movie was filmed – and you won’t shoot your eye out!
-Here my top 10 things to do in Cleveland with kids …
+Cleveland is the home to the movie “A Christmas Story” and you can take tours of the house in which the movie was filmed – and you won’t shoot your eye out!
+Here are our top things to do in Cleveland with kids.

 Cleveland is home to the Cleveland Browns, Cleveland Cavaliers and the Cleveland Indians.
 If you have sports enthusiasts, you can find a game most any time of the year.
 We have enjoyed a few Indians games in the Summer.

 If you’re a foodie, or a fan of the Food Network, you can’t miss Barberton, Ohio.
 Just about a half hour away from Cleveland, you will find the national capital of chicken.
-Barberton is home to one of the Food Network challenges, Food Feuds.
-Two restaurants, Belgrade’s and White House competed in the challenge for best “fried” chicken in Barberton.
+Barberton is home to one of the Food Network challenges, “Food Feuds.”
+Two restaurants, Belgrade’s and White House, competed in the challenge for best “fried” chicken in Barberton.
 Serbian style chicken is moist, delicious and must be accompanied by coleslaw with a vinegar base and “hot sauce.”
-(Hot sauce is really just a tomato-based, mildly spicy rice complimenting the flavorful chicken.)
+Hot sauce is really just a tomato-based, mildly spicy rice complimenting the flavorful chicken.
 Take a trip to Barberton and you too can be the judge of the best chicken in the nation.
-Spoiler alert – our favorite restaurant, Belgrade’s, won the challenge!
+Spoiler alert: Belgrade’s, won the challenge!

 With its fabulous diversity, tremendous culture, and big personality, you’ll definitely want to visit Cleveland with kids.
-I’d love to read your thoughts about the many other great, family-friendly events and dining in Cleveland!